gerrowadat/log.andvari.net/content/pages/bad-machinery.md

 #### Distractibility {#distractibility}

 Here’s an example from SRE.
-Let’s take a random SRE called Fred.
-Fred comes into work on Monday morning.
-Fred isn’t oncall or on interrupts today, so Fred would clearly like to work on his projects.
-He grabs a coffee, sticks on his “do not disturb” headphones, and sits at his desk.
+Let’s take a random SRE called Sam.
+Sam comes into work on Monday morning.
+Sam isn’t oncall or on interrupts today, so they would clearly like to work on their projects.
+They grab a coffee, stick on their “do not disturb” headphones, and sit at their desk.
 Zone time, right?

 Except, at any time, one of the following things might happen:

-*   Fred’s team uses a tool that randomly assigns tickets to team members.
-A ticket gets assigned to him, due today.
+*   Sam’s team uses a tool that randomly assigns tickets to team members.
+A ticket gets assigned to Sam, due today.
-*   Fred’s colleague is oncall and gets a page that doesn’t have a playbook entry and requires her to interrupt Fred, since it’s his area of expertise.
+*   Sam’s colleague is oncall and gets a page that doesn’t have a playbook entry and requires her to interrupt Sam, since it’s Sam’s area of expertise.
-*   A user of Fred’s service raises the priority of a ticket that’s remained assigned to him since last week, when he was oncall.
+*   A user of Sam’s service raises the priority of a ticket that’s remained assigned to Sam since last week, when they were oncall.
-*   A flag rollout that’s rolling out over 3-4 weeks and that Fred is the assigned consultant for goes wrong, forcing Fred to drop everything to look, roll back, etc.
+*   A flag rollout that’s rolling out over 3-4 weeks and that Sam is the assigned consultant for goes wrong, forcing them to drop everything to look, roll back, etc.
-*   A user of Fred’s service contacts Fred to ask a question, since Fred’s such a helpful chap.
+*   A user of Sam’s service contacts Sam to ask a question, since Sam’s usually very helpful.
 *   etc. etc.

-The end result here is that even though Fred has the entire calendar day free to work on projects, he remains extremely distractible.
-Some of these distractions he can manage himself (close email, turn off IM), while some are caused by policy, or by assumption around interrupts and ongoing responsibilities.
+The end result here is that even though Sam has the entire calendar day free to work on projects, they remain extremely distractible.
+Some of these distractions they can manage themselves (close email, turn off IM), while some are caused by policy, or by assumption around interrupts and ongoing responsibilities.

 It can be claimed that some of this is inevitable and by design, and that’s correct -- people do hang onto bugs that they’re the primary contact for, and build up responsibilities and obligations.
 However, what we’ll concentrate on here is ways that interrupt response can be managed on a team, so that more people (on average) can come into work in the morning, and **feel undistractible**.

 #### Polarising Time {#polarising-time}

 The basic gist of what we should try to do is minimise context switches.
 Some interrupts are inevitable.
 However, the general model of an engineer as an interruptible unit of work, whose context switches are free, is suboptimal if we want people to be happy and productive.
 Assign a cost to context switches.
-If someone is working on a project, and gets interrupted for 20 minutes, that is two context switches and probably a couple of hours of really productive work lost.
+If someone is working on a project, and gets interrupted for 20 minutes, that is two context switches and probably a couple of hours of really productive work lost – [further reading from the APA](https://www.apa.org/research/action/multitask) suggests that the amount of time lost, or slowdown in progress on the tasks being switched between can scale by task complexity.
+So, if both oncall and a person’s project work are mentally taxing, the impact of context switches is compounded overall.

 The ideal here is polarised time between work styles, with a period of as long as possible (ideally a week, but a day or even a half-day may be more practical.
 This also fits in with the complementary concept of ‘make time’).

 What this means is (if you wanted a soundbite) that when a person comes into work each day, they should know if they’re doing **just** project work, or **just** interrupts.
 Polarising their time in this way means they get to concentrate for longer periods of time on the thing they’re doing, and they don’t get stressed out because it’s not the thing they’re supposed to be doing.